GetchaDEAGLE/eagle-versioner/README.md

   --is-breaking                         indicates if the commit is a breaking change (default: false) --is-initial-commit                   indicates if the change is for an initial commit [required for the version_change type] (default: false)
-  --insert-skip-ci-tag                  inserts the [ci-skip] tag in the commit message (default: false) --new-version <newVersion>            the new version [required for the version_change type] --prod-branch <branchName>            the name of the production branch (default: master) --dev-appendage <appendageType>       the type of dev version appendage [required for the version_change type] (default: branch_name)
+  --insert-skip-ci-tag                  inserts the [ci-skip] tag in the commit message (default: false) --squash-wip                          option to squash prior contiguous WIP commits [only recommended for feature branches] (default: false)
+  --new-version <newVersion>            the new version [required for the version_change type] --prod-branch <branchName>            the name of the production branch (default: master) --dev-appendage <appendageType>       the type of dev version appendage [required for the version_change type] (default: branch_name)